LimogiAI/IBS-Care-App/README.md

 # IBS-Care-App
-A Web App for IBS Analysis and Predictions.
+An EHR Launch Web App for IBS Analysis and Predictions.